pgMemento/pgMemento/README.md

 </pre>

 Now, the row_log table and the audited table only appear once in the query.
-They have to be joined with an OUTER JOIN against the queried list of valid audit_ids because both could be missing an audit_id.
+They have to be joined with an `OUTER JOIN` against the queried list of valid audit_ids because both could be missing an audit_id.
 As said, this is very unlikely.
 For each audit_id only the first entry of the result is of interest.
-This is done again with DISTINCT ON.
-As we are using a window query the extracted JSONB array for each key can contain all further historic values of the audit_id found in the logs (`ROW BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`), no matter if we strip out rows with DISTINCT ON.
-Only the first element if the array (ORDER BY a.id) is necessary.
-Therefore, it has to be extracted in the upper query with the ->> operator.
+This is done again with `DISTINCT ON`.
+As we are using a window query the extracted JSONB array for each key can contain all further historic values of the audit_id found in the logs (`ROW BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`), no matter if we strip out rows with `DISTINCT ON`.
+Only the first element if the array (`ORDER BY a.id`) is necessary.
+Therefore, it has to be extracted in the upper query with the `->>` operator.

 #### 5.6.5.
 Generating JSONB objects and recreate table (done internally)